zainabk1997/BE_Project/README.md

 Node JS
 Arduino IDE

-Please take a pull of the link - and run the files to find the output on console
+Please clone the repository - https://github.com/zainabk1997/BE_Project and run the files to find the output on console

 ## Files